Worklytics/psoxy/docs/gcp/getting-started.md

    roles specified in the prerequisites must be granted at the project level, so any non-Proxy infrastructure within the GCP project that hosts your proxy instances will be accessible to the user / service account who's managing the proxy infrastructure.

-## Bootstrap

-For some help in bootstraping a GCP environment, see also: [infra/modules/gcp-bootstrap/README.md](../../infra/modules/gcp-bootstrap/README.md)